mlpack/mlboard/examples/text.md

 ## Logging Text Values

-These examples help you to understand SummaryWriter::Text API in depth
+These examples help you to understand `SummaryWriter::Text()` API in depth.

 ### 0. API